System requirements and other deployment considerations

 Note: While the master has search head capabilities, you should only use those capabilities for debugging purposes.
 The resources of the master must be dedicated to fulfilling its critical role of coordinating cluster activities.
 Under no circumstances should the master be employed as a production search head.

-All nodes of your cluster should reside on a high speed network where each node can access every other node.
+All nodes of your cluster should reside on a high-speed network where each node can access every other node.
 This includes master node, peer nodes, and search head.

 The nodes do not necessarily need to be on the same subnet, or even in the same data center (assuming you have an extremely fast connection between the data centers).
 You can adjust the various cluster timeout settings in server.conf.
 For help in configuring timeout settings, contact Splunk Professional Services.

 Note: With sufficiently high-quality connections, it is possible to deploy the cluster across data centers.
-However, in the current version of Splunk, the cluster is not site-aware.
+However, in the current version of Splunk Enterprise, the cluster is not site-aware.
 For example, in a scenario where you have peer nodes spread across two data centers, you cannot specify that one replicated copy of the cluster data reside on nodes in one data center and a second copy reside on nodes in a second data center.
 When the master determines how some set of data gets replicated across the cluster, it does not take peer location into consideration.

-- The increase in capacity, across the set of peer nodes, necessary to handle the multiple copies of data.
+When determining storage requirements for your clustered indexes, you need to consider the increased capacity, across the set of peer nodes, necessary to handle the multiple copies of data.

 Clusters use the usual settings for managing index storage, as described in "Configure index storage".